 The treatment I had was great and I will definitely use you in the future if needed!

-Career experiences: Board‐Certified Clinical Specialist in Orthopedic Physical Therapy.
-My career has been spent mostly in Outpatient Orthopedics focusing on UE, LE and spinal injuries, Pre & Post Op Care, Sports Medicine, Occupational Medicine, and Health and Wellness.
-I began my career in Central New Jersey before moving to Texas in 2014.
+Bright is a board‐certified Clinical Specialist in Orthopedic Physical Therapy.
+His career has been spent mostly in Outpatient Orthopedics focusing on upper extremity, lower extremity and spinal injuries, pre & post operative care, sports medicine, occupational medicine, and overall health and wellness.
+Bright began his career in Central New Jersey before moving to Texas in 2014.
 I have taken several courses to expand my knowledge, and have obtained specialist certification in orthopedics.
 Bright sees patients out the the Greater Therapy Centers location in Frisco, TX.

-Personal interests/hobbies: I am an avid soccer fan; I spend most of my weekends watching European leagues, and playing soccer when I can.
-I like to travel, spend time with friends and family, read sporting news, and listen to music.
-I rarely miss church on Sundays because my faith is a big part of my life.
+Bright is an avid soccer fan; and spend most of his weekends watching European leagues, and playing soccer when he can.
+He like to travel, spend time with friends and family, read sporting news, and listen to music.
+He rarely misses church on Sundays because his faith is a big part of his life.

 Medical College of Ohio, Bachelor of Science